 A fire pit kit includes all the components necessary to get your fire pit blazing within an afternoon’s time, excluding the external enclosure which permits you the freedom to create your own one-of-a-kind structure.

 With a fire pit kit you can choose from a gas or wood burning fire pit insert.
-A gas fire pit insert or drop-in fire pit kit includes all the pieces needed to operate a gas fire pit.
-A gas-fire pit insert includes a fire pit burner, burner pan, ignition system, and the option to add a flex gas line with a gas valve and key.
+A gas fire pit insert or drop-in fire pit kit includes all the pieces needed to operate a gas-fueled fire pit.
+A propane or natural gas fire pit insert includes a fire pit burner, burner pan, ignition system, and the option to add a flex gas line with a gas valve and key.
 For a wood-burning fire pit, the insert is quite simple.
-A fire pit metal ring can be inserted into the enclosure to protect the pavers or whatever material used and to contain the flame.
+A metal fire pit ring can be inserted into the enclosure to protect the pavers or whichever material is used to surround your flame.

 Is a Fire Pit Kit worth it?

-If you are up for a weekend project, a good Fire Pit Insert kit is a rewarding investment because it instantly gives your backyard an official upgrade by creating a cozy, fun gathering spot.
-The kit also keeps costs down versus hiring a contractor to build and install a fire pit.
-Without a kit an experienced professional is critical when dealing with highly flammable gas lines.
+If you are up for an afternoon project, a quality Fire Pit Insert kit is a wise and rewarding investment.
+It instantly adds ambient appeal and creates a cozy gathering spot of dazzling visuals and warmth for family and guests.
+The kit keeps costs down and simplifies the project which is critical when dealing with highly flammable gas lines.

 - 1.Fuel Source